DongRay1009/DongRay1009.github.io/_pages/about.md

 🌟**Welcome to My Page!**🌟

 I spent three years at Beijing University of Chemical Technology, majoring in Mechanical Design and Automation.
-Currently, I’m a senior at the University of Detroit Mercy (UDM), pursuing a Bachelor's degree in Robotics and Mechatronics.
+I graduated from the University of Detroit Mercy (UDM) in May 2026 with a Bachelor's degree in Robotics and Mechatronic Systems Engineering (GPA: 3.70, Dean's List).

-<span style="color: red;">I am actively looking for research and intern opportunities in robotics and machine learning.</span>
+<span style="color: red;">I am actively looking for full-time opportunities in robotics, machine learning, and autonomous systems engineering.</span>

 # 🔥 News
 - *2025.05*：&nbsp;We won first prize at robocup@home 2025!🎇🎉🍾